decisionpatterns/kv/README.md

 ## Functions

+The function of this packages are permutation of letters 'k', 'v' and 'i'.
+Each function turns its argument into a list-of-lists with the corresponding (k)ey, (v)alue and/or (i) set.

-The only function in this package is `kv` which turns its argument into a list of key-value pairs.
-The use of `.` is a simple convention that allows use to use the concise syntak `.$k` and `.$v`.
+The use of `.` is a simple convention that allows use to use the concise syntak `.$k`, `.$v`  or `.$i` to access the element.

 ## References